 • Does not include non-printable characters or whitespace other than the space character (U+0020).

 <MqttMessageType> Topic levels exist for each MessageType defined in 7.2.2.
-Additional information about each Topic level is provided in Table 178.
+Additional information like requirements for RETAIN for each Topic level is provided in Table 204.
+The handling of RETAIN messages is defined in 7.3.5.8.

 MessageType